 Encouraging Educators, Promoting Growth

-The Martin Luther King Jr. Memorial Scholarship Program encourages students of color to become educators, school nurses, school counselors or school therapists and to promote professional growth for teachers and ESP members of color.
+The Martin Luther King Jr. Memorial Scholarship Program encourages Black, Indigenous, and People of Color (BIPOC) students to become educators, school nurses, school counselors or school therapists and to promote professional growth for BIPOC teachers and Education Support Professionals (ESP) members.

 Award Amount: up to $6,000

-CTA recognizes the shortage of educators of colors in California.
-The goal of the Fund is to encourage students of color to become educators, school nurses, school counselors or school therapists and to promote professional growth for teachers and ESP members of color.
+CTA recognizes the shortage of Black, Indigenous, and People of Color (BIPOC) educators in California.
+The goal of the Fund is to encourage BIPOC students to become educators, school nurses, school counselors or school therapists and to promote professional growth for BIPOC teachers and Education Support Professionals (ESP) members.

 Scholarship funds must be used for education-related expenses only.

 Any member or chapter may designate a memorial contribution to the CTA Martin Luther King Jr. Memorial Scholarship Fund.
 The bereaved is sent a notice which acknowledges a contribution to the fund in memory of the deceased and naming the donor.
 The contributor receives a receipt for use in preparing income tax deduction claims.
 Additional contributions may be made in honor of individuals and their achievements.

 Send Donations To:

 c/o Martin Luther King Jr. Scholarship Program